MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 * Guide the hybrid decisions that you need to make.

 One principle of monitoring is service visibility.
-For a service, asset or component to be fully visible, you need to balance the three sides of this principle which are:
+For a service, asset or component to be fully visible, you need to balance the three sides of this principle, which are:

 1. Monitoring in-depth by collecting meaningful and relevant signals.
 2. Monitor end-to-end or breadth from the lowest layer of the stack up to the application.
-3. East to West with a focus on its aspects of health (availability, performance, security and continuity).
+3. East to West with a focus on its aspects of health (availability, performance, security, and continuity).

 ![three-sided cube example](./media/monitoring-strategy/three-sided-cube.png)